 If you’re wondering how to get bigger breasts during pregnancy, the short answer is it will come naturally.
-(Find out how we got bigger breasts in a week) Within the first few months of pregnancy, some mothers may experience swelling in their breasts that increase a cup size or more, and sometimes the largeness stays even after the baby is born.
+Within the first few months of pregnancy, some mothers may experience swelling in their breasts that increase a cup size or more, and sometimes the largeness stays even after the baby is born.
 The reason for this change is due to hormones, such as progesterone and estrogen.
-They are responsible in helping increase extra fatty tissue, blood flow, and cause other changes to the bust in preparation for breast feeding.
+They are responsible for helping increase extra fatty tissue, blood flow, and cause other changes to the bust in preparation for breastfeeding.

 How Do Breasts Get Bigger Breasts During Pregnancy?

 When you are about to feel an increase in your breast size, you will feel a tingling sensation as if you are about to get your periods.
 Your bosoms will feel swollen and tender which is an early sign of telling you are pregnant.

 The increase in size is due to the said hormones above, which signals your body to store fat in your boobs, causing a consistent enlargement in the tissues and to grow the milk ducts from your first to second trimester.

 Nearing your delivery, your breasts will further enlarge due to the newfound ability of milk production to allow for breastfeeding in a few weeks time.

 Why Do Breasts Get Bigger When I’m Expecting?

 The main reason why breasts grow bigger during pregnancy is to prepare the mother to be able to lactate and breastfeed the child.
 When a woman is expecting, her body is filled with lots of hormones that are responsible for shaping her breasts.
 The hormones shape the breasts by pumping extra blood flow and increase the size of the tissue, resulting in the added size of the bust.
 However, do note that the resulted growth can cause dry and itchy skin and stretch marks.
 Be sure to prepare for that.